 The front panel is built using controls and indicators.
 Controls are inputs that allow a user to supply information to the VI.
 Indicators are outputs that display the results based on the inputs given to the VI.
 Controls can be switches, knobs, dials, and buttons.
 Indicators can be meters, gauges, LEDs, and displays.
 These are located on the controls palette and can be placed on the front panel.

 The back panel, which is a block diagram, contains the graphical source code.
 All of the objects placed on the front panel will appear on the back panel as terminals.
 The back panel also contains structures and functions that perform operations on controls and supply data to indicators.
 Structures and functions are found on the functions palette and can be placed on the back panel.
 Collectively, controls, indicators, structures, and functions are referred to as nodes.
 Nodes are connected to one another using wires.
 For example, two controls and an indicator can be wired to the addition function so that the indicator displays the sum of the two controls.

 In any programming language, structures are used to create conditions.
 In LabVIEW, structures are accessed by opening the functions palette and selecting Structures.
 The following are some examples of structures:

-- The While Loop is similar to do loop or while in text-based programming languages.
-It executes its subdiagram (or subroutine) until it receives a false value.
+- The while loop is similar to the do loop or while in text-based programming languages.
+It executes its subdiagram (or subroutine) until it receives a false value

-- The Case Structure is similar to if/else, switch/case, or match/with in text-based programming languages.
-It contains multiple subdiagrams — one for each possible value of the input to the case structure (the control wired to the '?').
+- The case structure is similar to if/else, switch/case, or match/with in text-based programming languages.
+It contains multiple subdiagrams — one for each possible value of the input to the case structure

 National Instruments' Educational Laboratory Virtual Instrumentation Suite (NI-ELVIS) board is one solution LabVIEW can utilize to physically interface with the outside world.
 Keep in mind that National Instruments offers different hardware solutions to meet clients' individual needs.